4ntoined/pokemonpy/documentation/log.md

 ## pokemonpy log

+### v0.1.3
+Todo list: More moves...

+Date: 2024 May XX
+* FIXED: Reverted the battle UI change because I realized I didn't like it.

 ### v0.1.2
 Date: 2024 April 20
 * UPDATE: Pokemon.py now has a variable to hold the current game version.
 Prints current version when 'about' is entered on the main menu.